drakkan/sftpgo/docs/full-configuration.md

     - `key`, string
     - `value`, string.
 The header is silently ignored if `key` or `value` are empty
     - `url`, string, optional.
 If not empty, the header will be added only if the request URL starts with the one specified here
+- **command**, configuration for external commands such as program based hooks
+  - `timeout`, integer.
+Timeout specifies a time limit, in seconds, to execute external commands.
+Valid range: `1-300`.
+Default: `30`
+  - `env`, list of strings.
+Additional environment variable to pass to all the external commands.
+Each entry is of the form `key=value`.
+Default: empty
+  - `commands`, list of structs.
+Allow to customize configuration per-command.
+Each struct has the following fields:
+    - `path`, string.
+Define the command path as defined in the hook configuration
+    - `timeout`, integer.
+This value overrides the global timeout if set
+    - `env`, list of strings.
+These values are added to the environment variables defined for all commands, if any
 - **kms**, configuration for the Key Management Service, more details can be found [here](./kms.md)
   - `secrets`
     - `url`, string.
 Defines the URI to the KMS service.
 Default: blank.